WixPartner/Ai-SocialNinjaScroll/README.md

   <p><strong>A powerful block-based note-taking and knowledge management platform</strong></p>
 </div>

-## 🚀 Overview
+## 🚀 A Social Ninja Overview

-Mentor is a modern, feature-rich note-taking application inspired by tools like Notion and Obsidian.
+Ai-SocialNinjaScroll is a modern, feature-rich note-taking application inspired by tools like Notion and Obsidian.
 It provides a flexible block-based editor with file management, and AI-powered content generation.

 <div align="center">
   <img src="/assets/home.png" alt="Mentor Home" width="800"><hr>